kognise/obsidian-aviation/FAR/Volume 4/B Procedural regulations/0300 Rules of conduct in dot proceedings under this chapter.md

 \(9\) In nonhearing cases, communications with other Federal agencies not exempted by paragraph (e) of this section, provided the agencies have not participated as parties in the proceeding by making filings on-the-record.

 \(10\) Information given at the request of a DOT career employee in the course of investigating or clarifying information filed, or pursuant to a waiver granted to an applicant or other interested person, in docketed proceedings involving determinations of fitness and/or U.S. citizenship only, for that portion of the proceeding that precedes the issuance of a show-cause order or an order instituting a formal proceeding.
-Motions for such waivers and any answers shall be filed in the applicable docket in accordance with §302.11 of the Department's Procedural Regulations ([[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.11   Motions.|14 CFR 302.11]]) and served upon all parties to the proceeding.
+Motions for such waivers and any answers shall be filed in the applicable docket in accordance with [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.11   Motions.|§302.11]] of the Department's Procedural Regulations (14 CFR 302.11) and served upon all parties to the proceeding.

 \(d\) *Status and expedition requests.* Paragraph (a) of this section shall not apply to oral or written communications asking about the status, or requesting expeditious treatment, of a public proceeding.
-However, any request for expeditious treatment should be made in accordance with the Rules of Practice, particularly Rule 11, §302.11 of this chapter.
+However, any request for expeditious treatment should be made in accordance with the Rules of Practice, particularly Rule 11, [[Volume 4/B Procedural regulations/0302 Rules of practice in proceedings.md#§302.11   Motions.|§302.11]] of this chapter.

 \(e\) *National defense and foreign policy.* In nonhearing cases, paragraph (a) of this section shall not apply to communications concerning national defense or foreign policy matters, including international aviation matters.
 In hearing cases, any communications on those subjects that would be barred by paragraph (a) of this section are permitted if the communicator's position with respect thereto cannot otherwise be fairly presented, but such communications shall not be included as part of the record on which decisions must be made.